code-423n4/2023-01-reserve-findings/data/RaymondFam-Q.md

     }
 ```
 ## Missing check on negative price
-`price()` in OracleLib.sol should have a check for negative price as follows:
+`price()` in OracleLib.sol should have a check for negative price.
+The revert will also prevent an underflow in the return statement when casting a negative integer to `uint256()`.

 [File: OracleLib.sol#L14-L31](https://github.com/reserve-protocol/protocol/blob/df7ecadc2bae74244ace5e8b39e94bc992903158/contracts/plugins/assets/OracleLib.sol#L14-L31)